Peacock (streaming service): History

 In January 2024, Peacock added 3 million new subscribers due to its exclusive National Football League Wild Card broadcast, and achieved the most-streamed event in U.S. history, with an average of 23 million viewers.
 In April 2024, WrestleMania XL became Peacock's most-streamed entertainment event, with the service reporting its second-highest usage behind the exclusive NFL broadcast.
 In August 2024, Peacock similarly added 2.8 million subscribers during the first week of the 2024 Summer Olympics.
 A Comcast filing stated that Peacock had 33 million paid subscribers prior to the Olympics.

+In January 2026, the streamer posted losses of $552 million in the fourth quarter of 2025, increased from $372 million during the final quarter of 2024.
+By the first quarter of 2026, Peacock reported that losses had narrowed to $432 million, with more than 46 million paid subscribers.

+On May 11, 2026, Peacock modified its 2020 logo, aiming to make the logo more scalable, primarily on mobile.
+The new logo saw the removal of one dot from the stacked element aiming to reduce visual clutter, a change in the color of the remaining five dots into a gradient, elimination of the two distinct notches in the lower art of the "p" and right side of the "k", and make the peacock feather shape inside the "p" read a bit more like a feather.
+The new logo made an early appearance during the coverage of MLB Sunday Leadoff.